-The following article is a summary of the Battle of Mohács, written by a Hungarian historian, reenactor, and friend, Szibler Gábor who has been spreading so passionately our history in Hungarian social media on his Facebook group “Vitézlő Rend – török- és kuruckori hagyományőrzés”, and so effectively, on very high quality.
+The following article is a summary of the Battle of Mohács, written by a Hungarian historian, reenactor, and friend, Szibler Gábor who has been spreading passionately our history in Hungarian social media on his Facebook group “Vitézlő Rend – török- és kuruckori hagyományőrzés”, and so effectively, on very high quality.
 Here is his Group: https://www.facebook.com/groups/411986345503354

-In order to understand the military side of this battle, it is advisable to read the story of the Battle of Szávaszentdemeter in 1523 where the Hungarians defeated a lot larger Ottoman army:
+To understand the military side of this battle, it is advisable to read the story of the Battle of Szávaszentdemeter in 1523 where the Hungarians defeated a lot larger Ottoman army:

-There are many things to say about this battle that was a milestone in Hungarian history but I am intending to write about them in a stand-alone series.
+There are many things to say about this battle that was a milestone in Hungarian history but I intend to write about them in a stand-alone series.
 I would like to address the questions about the death of King Lajos aka Louis II and scrutinize the history of the 1520s in a more detailed way, as the 500th anniversary of this event is ahead of us.

 In addition to the bare facts, enjoy this well-documented and excellent animation video and read the English subtitles:

 Sultan Suleiman launched a second campaign against Hungary in 1526.
 Previously, he had tried to persuade King Lajos II to yield the power to him but his demand was refused.
 The sultan was particularly angered by the imprisonment of his envoy in Buda.
-Suleiman had taken the most important southern Borderland castles of Hungary five years ago: behind Szabács (Sabac) and Nándorfehérvár (Belgrade), there was not existing serious line of castles.
+Suleiman had taken the most important southern Borderland castles of Hungary five years ago: behind Szabács (Sabac) and Nándorfehérvár (Belgrade), there was no existing serious line of castles.
 Thus, the Turkish army could have even marched unopposed until Buda.

 On the way, the Ottoman army took Pétervárad (Petrovaradin) castle, then Újlak (Ilok) castle.
 In the meantime, the Chief Captain of the southern Borderland, Tomori Pál, the Archbishop of Kalocsa was slowly withdrawing before them as his small army could not have attacked the Ottoman army.
 During this time, the Hungarian main army was coming together quite slowly.
 The reason for the slowness was that they had to summon the Diet first, and the harvest had to be completed, too.
 Also, the foreign mercenaries coming from abroad could set out towards Hungary only during the summer.

 Finally, according to the sources it is undoubtedly that 25-26,000 men and 85 cannons were deployed on the battlefield of Mohács.
-In this age, no other western country would have been able to summon a bigger army.
+In this age, no other Western country would have been able to summon a bigger army.
 For example, the territory of France was about the same territory but they had more inhabitants: their army was about the same size.

 The Hungarian king’s court troops numbered between 500 and 1,000 soldiers while the standing army of the Borderland castles consisted of 5,000 cavalrymen.
 The noblemen sent 15-18,000 soldiers, based on the so-called “Banderium” system.
 By law, the landlords were obliged to send a certain number of soldiers according to the size of the nobleman’s domain.
 The royal towns sent about 1,000 mercenaries.
-As for the mass obligation of the Hungarian noblemen, 20-21,000 should have answered to the summons of the king, not many appeared at Mohács because of various excuses like old age or not having enough money.
+As for the mass obligation of the Hungarian noblemen, 20-21,000 should have answered the summons of the king, not many appeared at Mohács because of various excuses like old age or not having enough money.

 The Transylvanian army was not able to be at Mohács because Voivode Szapolyai János was still staying at Szeged with his troops at the time of the battle.
 Additionally, several thousands of Czech, Polish, and Papal elite mercenaries would have arrived, most of them were paid by the noblemen of Bohemia and Moravia but they could have arrived in Buda only at the end of the summer.